geoffrey-diederichs/ROP_Emporium/04_write4/README.md

 This gadget does exactly that : `0x0000000000400690 : pop r14 ; pop r15 ; ret`.

-Lastly we need to modify rdi to point towards our string "flag.txt", since rdi stores the pointer towards the first argument of a called function.
+Lastly we need to modify rdi to point towards our string `flag.txt`, since rdi stores the pointer towards the first argument of a called function.
 Let's find a gadget to do so :

 ```console
 $ ROPgadget --binary write4 | grep 'rdi'